The IAS Visa Wizard is the easy way to find the correct visa for you

-If your asylum application is unsuccessful and you are not recognised or granted protection as a refugee in the UK, you may have a right of appeal or judicial review to the Immigration and Asylum Tribunal.
+If you have your Asylum application refused and you are not recognised or granted protection as a refugee in the UK, you may have a right of appeal or judicial review to the Immigration and Asylum Tribunal.

 At the end of any appeals process you will be expected to voluntarily return to your country of origin/residence otherwise you risk an order for enforced removal.
 This may involve your arrest and detention in a secure centre, also known as an Immigration Removal Centre until you are required to leave.
 The asylum lawyers at IAS can provide emergency advice wherever you are being detained.

 If your appeal rights have been exhausted but you have new evidence about your case or there has been a change of circumstance in your home country then you may be able to make further submissions to the UK Home Office seeking a fresh asylum claim.